LoopringSecondary/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 #### loopring_submitOrder

-Submit an order.
-The order is submitted to relay as a JSON object, this JSON will be broadcasted into peer-to-peer network for off-chain order-book maintainance and ring-ming.
-Once mined, the ring will be serialized into a transaction and submitted to Ethereum blockchain.
+Submits an order.
+The order is submitted to the relay as a JSON object, which will be broadcasted into a peer-to-peer network for off-chain order-book maintainance and ring-ming.
+Once mined, the ring will be serialized into a transaction and submitted to the Ethereum blockchain.

 ##### Parameters